Aligarh Muslim University: Traditions

-Eid Milad un Nabi celebrations are conducted regularly by the University under the Seerat Committee, which organises various literary competitions and speeches on the life and teachings of Prophet Muhammad.
-Mawlid is a traditional festival observed since the time of Sir Syed Ahmad Khan.
-University building are lit and decorated, and students are served special fests on the occasion.
-Special processions are had to mark the day.

 The AMU Tarana, or anthem, was composed by poet and university student Majaz.
 It is an abridged version of Majaz's 1933 poem "Narz-e-Aligarh".
 In 1955, Khan Ishtiaq Mohammad, a university student, composed the song and it was adopted as the official anthem of the university.
 The song is played during every function at the university along with the National Anthem.

+Dhaba culture and the campus canteen are popular among students in the evening, with tea being the preferred beverage for many students.

 Students' Union

 Aligarh Muslim University Students' Union (AMUSU) is the university-wide representative body for students at the university.
 It is an elected body.

 Clubs and societies

 The university has sports and cultural clubs functioning under its aegis.
 The Siddons Union Club is the debating club of the university.
 It was established in the year 1884 and was named after Henry George Impey Siddons, the first principal of the MAO college.
 It has hosted politicians, writers, Nobel laureates, players and journalists, including the Dalai Lama, Mahatma Gandhi, Abul Kalam Azad and Jawaharlal Nehru.
 Sporting clubs include the Cricket Club, Aligarh Muslim University and the Muslim University Riding Club.